 In this article we’ll discuss some of the best physical and cognitive equipment to help carry out essential tasks.
 We will also discuss why survivors should be mindful not to become too dependent on them to promote their best recovery.

-Adaptive Equipment for Traumatic Brain Injury Patients with Physical Limitations
+Adaptive Equipment for Traumatic Brain Injury Survivors with Physical Limitations

 1. Mobility Devices

-If you experience difficulty gripping small objects, then try adaptive utensils to help you eat, such as forks with bendable foam handles.
-Just mold the foam around your wrist to keep a good grip.
+If you experience difficulty with fine motor coordination or gripping small objects, try using adaptive utensils, such as forks with bendable foam handles, to help you eat.
+You can mold the foam around your wrist to keep a good grip.

 3. Adaptive Clothing Aids

 Re-learning daily tasks, such as how to get dressed, is an essential part of TBI recovery.
 As such, there are plenty of adaptive options that can make practicing these tasks easier.